B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/SchemaAnnotationTutorial.rst

 4. Wait for the annotation process to complete.

-5. Check the output folder for the annotated genomic schemas.
+5. Check the output folder for the annotated genomic schemas (The results are also available in the zenodo files).

 Example Output Structure
 ------------------------